OWASP/owasp-mastg/techniques/android/MASTG-TECH-0007.md

 The app binary (`classes.dex`) can be found in the root directory of the app package.
 It is a so-called DEX (Dalvik Executable) file that contains compiled Java code.
 Due to its nature, after applying some conversions you'll be able to use a decompiler to produce Java code.
 We've also seen the folder `smali` that was obtained after we run apktool.
 This contains the disassembled Dalvik bytecode in an intermediate language called smali, which is a human-readable representation of the Dalvik executable.

-Refer to the section "[Reviewing Decompiled Java Code](0x05c-Reverse-Engineering-and-Tampering.md#reviewing-decompiled-java-code "Reviewing Decompiled Java Code")" in the chapter "[Tampering and Reverse Engineering on Android](0x05c-Reverse-Engineering-and-Tampering.md)" for more information about how to reverse engineer DEX files.
+Refer to ["Reviewing Decompiled Java Code"](../../techniques/android/MASTG-TECH-0023.md "Reviewing Decompiled Java Code") for more information about how to reverse engineer DEX files.

 ## Compiled App Binary